On my most recent travels to the UK, I visited London for the first time.

 I can never pass up the opportunity to photograph a red door (ok, maybe sometimes…like when there are so many to choose from that you’d stop every minute).

 I loved how this one had the hedge to create a framed pathway.

-Not only did the door itself look elegant, the inlay on the stairs added an element of posh.
+Not only did the door itself look elegant, but the inlay on the stairs also added an element of posh.

 I also love flower boxes.

 I couldn’t pass this door without snagging a shot because I loved the door knocker.

 I think the intricate tile work is very pretty, but we know that I snapped this photo because a blue door is going to stand out!